lvbernal/lvbernal.github.io/projects.md

 * __Simon__ is a spectrum monitoring unit.
     * Developed while working at the [i2T Research Group](https://www.icesi.edu.co/i2t/).
     * Here you can see a [video of the whole ecosystem](https://youtu.be/-Okj3ywicU8).
-    * Design and interactions: i2T's design team.
+    * Design and interactions: i2T's design team, led by Patricia Madriñán.
     * Mobile app: Simona.
 <center>
     <img src="/images/simona1.png" height="512" border="1px" />